 By Jon Peterson

 New York City-based Clarion Partners has been selected as the buyer of 1999 Harrison Street in downtown Oakland.
-The purchased price is $224,750,000, or nearly $468 per square foot (based on estimated size of building at 480,328 square feet), according to public documents.
+The purchased price is $224,750,000, or nearly $468 per square foot (based on the estimated size of the building at 480,328 square feet), according to public documents.

 Clarion declined to comment when contacted for this story.
-The real estate manager as a company policy does not comment on transactions until a closing has occurred.
+The real estate manager as a company policy does not comment on transactions until closing has occurred.
 The investor stated this fact in an e-mail.